 The team being based in southern Spain, Estepona – Costa del Sol, participates in various race events throughout Europe.
 Here the scene might be substantially smaller, however not less enthusiastic.
 Vintage Hot Rod racing events can be found in Spain, Italy, Germany, France and England.

 In the past the team took part in events such as the RIVERSIDE Crazy Car Hop, the Motorbeach Festival in Spain, the GOW! at the Prescott Hill speed climb in the UK, Pendine Sands Hot Rod Races in Wales, the Normandy Beach Race in France, the Devil´s Hill Climb at the OSW A-Bombers Meeting in Sweden and of course the RØMØ Motor Festival in Denmark.

-The boys love the American racing heritage and “The Race of Gentlemen” is a living breathing celebration of that history filled with action and fun for all!
-“Period Correct” is what TROG and all other named events are looking for with the Motorcycles, Cars and the entire look and feel of their events.
+The boys love the vintage racing heritage and “The Race of Gentlemen” or the RØMØ Motor Festival for example, are living breathing celebrations, of that history filled with action and fun for everybody.
+“Period Correct” is what all are looking for, being it for Motorcycles, Cars or the entire look and feel of their events.

 Bonnie & Clyde and the boys are proud member of the Vintage Hot Rod Association, the VHRA and the Roadster Club Scandinavia, the RCS.